ADD-SP/ngx_waf/docs/advance/syntax.md

 * STATIC: working mode for static sites, equivalent to `HEAD GET IP URL UA CC`.
 * DYNAMIC: working mode for dynamic sites, equivalent to `HEAD GET POST IP URL ARGS UA RB COOKIE CC`.
+* COMPAT: compatibility mode, used to enable compatibility options with other modules or environments, currently used for compatibility with the ngx_http_rewrite_module, see [compatibility statement](/zh-cn/guide/compatibility.md).
+* STRICT: Strict mode, which sacrifices some performance for more checks, currently only works when `COMPAT` mode is enabled, and performs a full round of inspections before and after the ngx_http_rewrite_module takes effect.

+The following working modes have been changed in the development version.

+* STD: Equivalent to `IP URL RB ARGS UA HEAD GET POST CC COMPAT` in the development version.

 You can turn off a mode in the development version by prefixing a `mode_type` with `! ` prefix to a `mode_type` to turn it off.
 The following is an example of using the standard working mode, but without inspecting the User-Agent.